PauloAiress/ODK-Build-RPA/README.md

 ## App log and run macro:
 app_log_n_run_macro.py is a python script used for signing in SAP and run a excel macro saved in module 001.

-## Module 001:
+## SAP Tcodes IE03 and MB52:
-Module001.bas is a excel VBA script used for:
+sap_IE03_MB52.bas is a excel VBA script used for:
  - access SAP;
  - export IE03 report (IE03 is used to display a list of equipments);
  - export MB52 report (MB52 is used to display warehouse stocks of material);